StefFrustagli/board_gamers_vault/README.md

 Future updates will focus on enabling users to customize their profiles and showcase their game collections to other players.

-Specifically, upcoming features will include personalized databases where users can catalogue their collections, track their wish lists, log played games, and share reviews.
+Specifically, upcoming features will include personalized profiles where users can catalogue their collections, track their wish lists, log played games, and share reviews.

+The payment handling process will be improved and automated in the future.

 ## Technologies used